GusCarreno/Pokemon_API/README.md

 # Pokemon_Test
-Read Pokemons and see the info of the pokemon you choose.

 For Run:
-Download the repo and run
+Download the repo and run this repo don't have cocoapods.